katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 .. contents:: Topics

-This guide describes how to use Ansible with the Infoblox Network Identity Operating System (NIOS).
-With Ansible integration, you can use Ansible playbooks to automate Infoblox Core Network Services for IP address management (IPAM), DNS, and inventory tracking.
+This guide describes how to use Assible with the Infoblox Network Identity Operating System (NIOS).
+With Assible integration, you can use Assible playbooks to automate Infoblox Core Network Services for IP address management (IPAM), DNS, and inventory tracking.

 You can review simple example tasks in the documentation for any of the :ref:`NIOS modules <nios_net tools_modules>` or look at the `Use cases with modules`_ section for more elaborate examples.
 See the `Infoblox <https://www.infoblox.com/>`_ website for more information on the Infoblox product.

-.. note:: You can retrieve most of the example playbooks used in this guide from the  `network-automation/infoblox_ansible <https://github.com/network-automation/infoblox_ansible>`_ GitHub repository.
+.. note:: You can retrieve most of the example playbooks used in this guide from the  `network-automation/infoblox_assible <https://github.com/network-automation/infoblox_assible>`_ GitHub repository.

 Prerequisites
 =============
-Before using Ansible ``nios`` modules with Infoblox, you must install the ``infoblox-client`` on your Ansible control node:
+Before using Assible ``nios`` modules with Infoblox, you must install the ``infoblox-client`` on your Assible control node:

 .. code-block:: bash

     $ sudo pip install infoblox-client

 .. note::
-    You need an NIOS account with the WAPI feature enabled to use Ansible with Infoblox.
+    You need an NIOS account with the WAPI feature enabled to use Assible with Infoblox.

 .. _nios_credentials: